NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Kirchhoff-Love Thin Shell Theory

-Here, $\Psi$ is the sum of the membrane strain energy density (the first term) and the bending strain energy density (the second term).
-Whereas all geometric quantities in (\ref{eq:covariant_basis})--(\ref{eq:H}) are defined at each material point $(\xi^1, \xi^2) \in \Omega$, the energy can be also integrated over the parametric domain.
-Considering the total potential energy of the shell $\mathcal{E}^\mathrm{pot} [\mathbf{u}]$ is given by the sum of elastic potential energy $\Psi$ and the potential energy due to the external force density $\mathbf{f}$, we obtain:
+While all the geometric quantities in (\ref{eq:covariant_basis})--(\ref{eq:H}) are defined at each material point $(\xi^1, \xi^2) \in \Omega$, the energy is integrated over the parametric domain $\Omega$.
+Considering the total potential energy of the shell $\mathcal{E} [\mathbf{u}]$ is given by the sum of elastic potential energy $\Psi$ and the potential energy due to the external force density $\mathbf{f}$, we obtain:

 Next, the stable equilibrium deformation of the shell can be found by minimising the potential energy functional subject to boundary constraints:

 The above definition of hyperelastic energy of the shell requires the displacement field $\mathbf{u} \in H^2(\Omega \mapsto \mathbb{R}^3) $ that must necessarily have square-integrable first and second derivatives.